RichieSolo/PyGame-Snake/README.md

 # PyGame-Snake
 Python Snake Pygame

-Todo

-What it needs:
+Done-----------------------------------------------

-*Randomized food spread (4)
+*Randomized food spread:
-When player touches food, food dissapears, new one will generate (Free space)
+When player touches food, food dissapears, new one will generate.

-Solution:
+Solution: Using the Distance formula, calculated distance between player head and food.
+When player head touches food, the background is redrawn and the food's position is randomly generated again.

-*Counter (Points) (1)
+*Counter (Points)
-Count points (use linear)
--Display counter "0"
--Change counter according to time AND/OR food

-Solution:
+Solution: Counter changes according to each food eaten by player; calculated by checking when the head is 15 pixels away from the food, if so, add 1 to the Score counter

+To do---------------------------------------------

-*Movement (According length) (5)
+*Movement (According to length)
 Snake head must point in direction of key press, remaining segments must follow Segmentation

-Solution:

 *Endgame conditions (2)
 Death (Touch self, touch barrier)

-Solution:

 Player Position Update
 Program needs to know size of player model (It is currently a single point) Array(s)

-Solution: